NaturalIntelligence/fast-xml-parser/README.md

     trimValues: true,
     cdataTagName: "__cdata", //default is 'false'
     cdataPositionChar: "\\c",
+    localeRange: "", //To support non english character in tag/attribute values.
     attrValueProcessor: a => he.decode(a, {isAttributeValue: true}),//default is a=>a
     tagValueProcessor : a => he.decode(a) //default is a=>a
 };